ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/client-certificate-usage.markdown

 # Authentication: Client Certificate Usage

-In previous sections we described how to obtain a server certificate and how to configure RavenDB to use it.
-This section will cover how to use client certificates to connect to a RavenDB server.
+* If you have already securely set up a server certificate, you'll need to use client certificates to connect to a RavenDB server.

+* You can read about the logic and rationale behind RavenDB's client certificates in [The RavenDB Security Authorization Approach](../../../server/security/authentication/certificate-management#the-ravendb-security-authorization-approach) to ensure that you configure them appropriately.

 ## Obtaining Your First Admin Client Certificate